ticha2017/First-project/README.md

   application for deployment to AWS Lambda
 * index.py - this file contains the sample Python code for the web service
-* template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API Gateway.
+* template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API.
+  Gateway.
 * tests/ - this directory contains unit tests for your application
 * template-configuration.json - this file contains the project ARN with placeholders used for tagging resources with the project ID